Ukrainian city of Mariupol searches for survivors amid rubble of theatre

 PHOTO

-LVIV, Ukraine- Rescue workers were searching for survivors in the rubble of a theatre in the beseiged city of Mariupol on Thursday, after Ukraine said a powerful Russian air strike had hit the building where hundreds of people had been sheltering from the war.
+LVIV, Ukraine - Rescue workers were searching for survivors in the rubble of a theatre in the besieged city of Mariupol on Thursday, after Ukraine said a powerful Russian air strike hit the building where hundreds of people had been sheltering from the war.

-The port city is encircled by Russian forces and has seen some of the fiercest bombardment of the conflict.
+The port city is encircled by Russian forces and has seen fierce bombardment.
+A statement from the city council said that about 30,000 residents had managed to escape so far, but more than 350,000 remained stuck there.

 "The heart is breaking from what Russia does to our people, our Mariupol, and our Donetsk region," Ukrainian President Volodymyr Zelenskiy said in a late night address on Wednesday, after referring to the theatre attack.

-Petro Andrushchenko, an adviser to the city's mayor, said some people had survived the blast.
+Earlier, Petro Andrushchenko, an adviser to the city's mayor, said some people survived the blast and the bomb shelter had held.
+Emergency workers were looking for them in the rubble.

-"The bomb shelter held.
-Now the rubble is being cleared.
-There are survivors.
-We don’t know about the (number of) victims yet," he told Reuters by phone.

-He said rescue work was under way to reach survivors and establish the number of casualties, which was still unknown.

 Russia has denied bombing the theatre.